Skip to content

 Setting Description

-maxParallelUpgrades Max nodes upgraded concurrently.
-1 = sequential, 0 = unlimited
+maxParallelUpgrades Maximum number of nodes upgraded concurrently.
+1 = sequential (default), 0 = unlimited

 Skipping Driver Upgrades